zaun/entity-sprite-engine/docs/types/camera.md

 - `scale` → camera zoom factor (read/write)

 **Notes:**
-- **Position** is a reference to a `Point` object - you cannot assign a new Point, but you can modify the existing one's x and y values
+- **Position** is a reference to a `Point` object - you can modify the existing point, or assign another `Point` value whose coordinates will be copied into the camera's internal point
 - **Rotation** is in radians (0 = right, π/2 = down, π = left, 3π/2 = up)
 - **Scale** affects zoom level (1.0 = normal size, 2.0 = 2x zoom in, 0.5 = 2x zoom out)
 - All properties are validated for type safety (rotation and scale must be numbers)